-Over a period of years I’ve heard similar stories from several of my female friends and colleagues.
-They must call their husband’s parents everyday to report what they cooked that morning for her husband and children.
-Most often than not, these conversations would end with bitter comments from mother-in-laws either about her cooking skills, or about her choices of dishes.
+Over a period of years, I’ve heard similar stories from several of my female friends and colleagues.
+They must call their husband’s parents every day to report what they cooked that morning for her husband and children.
+Most often than not, these conversations would end with bitter comments from mothers-in-law either about her cooking skills or about her choices of dishes.

 It’s a matter of personal choice

-Not only men, women themselves also think that their responsibilities primarily lie in taking care of the families Most of the time, these women do not recognize any benefits of economic independence.
+Not only men, but women themselves also think that their responsibilities primarily lie in taking care of the families Most of the time, but these women also do not recognize any benefits of economic independence.

-They often grow up in an environment which doesn’t encourage or equip women to thrive in the competitive world of the job market.
-As a result, they lack the confidence to hone necessary skills to be professionally successful.
+They often grow up in an environment that doesn’t encourage or equip women to thrive in the competitive world of the job market.
+As a result, they lack the confidence to hone the necessary skills to be professionally successful.

 In some cases, women raised with orthodox values, often feel guilty of seeking career opportunities or higher education.
 For instance, in high school, a girl told me that she would never work as she thought by doing so she would block the career opportunity of a guy!

-World Economic Forum suggested, if Government compensates the unpaid work done by Indian women in the same way as paid work, it would contribute $0.3 trillion to India’s economic output.
-Indian women do most this unpaid work willingly and it provide great satisfaction to them and their families.
+World Economic Forum suggested, if the Government compensates the unpaid work done by Indian women in the same way as paid work, it would contribute $0.3 trillion to India’s economic output.
+Indian women do most of this unpaid work willingly and it provides great satisfaction to them and their families.